 Zermatt works hard to keep its visitors entertained, and tradition-loving locals seem delighted to do just that.

 From the town of Zermatt a mighty cable car takes us to the summit of a peak called the "Little Matterhorn."
 Prices are steep, as the community has invested hundreds of millions of dollars in their mountain lifts in recent years.
-These lifts are absolutely state-of-the-art, and just experiencing them is worth the splurge.
+These lifts are absolutely state of the art, and just experiencing them is worth the splurge.

 At 12,700 feet, this is the highest cable-car station in Europe.

-While the view of the Matterhorn from this angle is not the iconic postcard profile, the views from the observation deck are stunning.
+While the view of the Matterhorn from this angle is not the iconic postcard profile, the views from this observation deck are stunning.
 On a clear day, the Alps fill the horizon with all their glory.

 The Zermatt train station is busy each morning as travelers invest a day of their vacation to take one of the most scenic train rides in the world: riding the rails across southern Switzerland on the Glacier Express.
 This journey, designed to maximize your sightseeing thrills, features a masterpiece of railway engineering.
-The Glacier Express train line crosses 290 bridges and viaducts, and goes through 90 tunnels in eight hours, as it connects two of the leading alpine resorts: Zermatt and St. Moritz.
+The Glacier Express train line crosses 290 bridges and viaducts and goes through 90 tunnels in eight hours, as it connects two of the leading alpine resorts: Zermatt and St. Moritz.